Adrydevmateo/mr-payment-sdk/README.md

 # MR Payment Headless

-A headless React payment SDK built with TypeScript and Vite.
-This SDK provides flexible, unstyled payment components that you can customize with your own styling and integrate into any React application.
+A headless React payment HEADLESS built with TypeScript and Vite.
+This HEADLESS provides flexible, unstyled payment components that you can customize with your own styling and integrate into any React application.
 Now with **BlockChanger API integration** for real payment processing!

 ## Installation